 Which Calculators are approved?
 Many well-known brand calculators are prohibited, such as the following: Texas Instruments: any model that begins with TI-89 or TI-92 or the TI-Nspire CAS (the TI-Nspire (non-CAS) is permitted); Hewlett-Packard: hp 48GII and any models that begin with hp 40G or hp 49G; Casio: Algebra fx 2.0, ClassPad 300, and any models that begin with CFX-9970G.
 In essence, any calculator with a built-in computer algebraic system will not be allowed.
 For up-to-date information on prohibited calculators, please click here.

 What are the costs of the test?
 The test costs change year by year.
-In fall 2017 it was $62.50 with the writing section and $46 without.
+In fall 2018 it is $67.00 with the writing section and $47.50 without.
 These fees include reports for the student, his or her high school, and four schools of the student's choice.
 For more information on fees, please click here.

 Can I change a date once registered?
 Yes, life situations may keep your student from being able to meet a previous commitment and, thus, you may need to change a date.
 The ACT organization will charge a change date fee, which, at the present time, is $26.

 Can I get a copy of the test?
 Yes, you may order the Test Information Release (TIR) it within three months of the date that the test was taken but ONLY for the following test dates: December, April, and June.
 There is a fee of $15 for the TIR service, and it is well worth it especially if your student took his or her first test during one of those months.

 What is the registration schedule for the current academic year and when should I start preparing?